Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: Alternative schemes

 Using this alternative formulation, we first remark again that a Werner state remains Werner after memory decoherence.
 In particular, for an initial Werner parameter \(w\), the new Werner parameter after one of the qubits is stored for a time \(\tau\) is \(\probmemdec w\).
-What is more, it is easy to see that swapping two Werner states using an ideal circuit, that is, a circuit which introduced no errors, results in another Werner state with a Werner parameter defined as the product of the Werner parameters of the inputs.
+What is more, it is easy to see that swapping two Werner states using an ideal circuit, results in another Werner state with a Werner parameter defined as the product of the Werner parameters of the inputs.
 With this observations, and reflecting on the recursive expression in \cref{eq:recursive_state}, we can deduce that the end-to-end state \(\stateendtoend\) is also a Werner state, whose Werner parameter \(\wparendtoend\) is: